windytan/darc2json/README.md

 # darc2json

 darc2json is a DARC demodulator.
-It takes a 228 kHz FM multiplex signal as input, in raw PCM format, and outputs line-delimited JSON messages.
+It takes an FM multiplex signal as input, in raw PCM format, and outputs line-delimited JSON messages.
 It was designed to be used with the RTL-SDR tool `rtl_fm`, but it can read any FM multiplex signals.

+The default input sample rate is 228 kHz.

 ## Supported features